codewranglerstudios/PatchMixerPredictor/README.md

 - A **Reinforcement Learning (RL)** agent for decision-making and trading execution.

 This experimental approach combines predictive analytics and adaptive learning to identify profitable trading opportunities while managing risks effectively.
-The original research paper can be found here: https://github.com/Zeying-Gong/PatchMixer
 ---

 ## **Key Features**